Consistency is Key

 - If you don't take your pills each day as prescribed, your

-doctor may not be able to tell if your current Synthroid dose is helping to keep
+doctor may not be able to tell if your current Synthroid dose is the right dose for you.

 If you have trouble remembering to refill your prescription on time, try these tips: